| Daily True American

 Church.
 30

 John Kafer died, aged 40; Number of arrests for the month, 32.
-DECEMBER
+DECEMBER1

 Donnelly’s case taken up in the Court of Errors and Appeals.
 6